 Modifications to a previously cleared medical device that do not significantly affect its safety and effectiveness or constitute a major change in the intended use can be made without having to submit a new 510(k).
-Vasomedical followed relevant FDA guidance and concluded that the changes incorporated into its Model TS4 and all of its models in March 2004, when it made changes to the labeling of all of its EECP® therapy systems.
-In November 2004, Model Lumenair and AngioNew ®-VI were introduced, and again it was concluded that the changes did not require a new 510(k).
+Vasomedical followed relevant FDA guidance and concluded that the changes incorporated into its Model TS4 did not require a new 510(k) prior to its introduction to market.
+Vasomedical subsequently obtained a 510(k) that applied to the Model TS4 and all of its models in March 2004, when it made changes to the labeling of all of its EECP® therapy systems.
+In November 2004, Model Lumenair and AngioNew®-VI were introduced, and again it was concluded that the changes did not require a new 510(k).